 Live foods are some of the healthiest options you can offer your fish, as long as they come from a trusted source.

-They force your betta to hunt in the water, which keeps it stimulated.
+They force your betta to hunt in the water, keeping it stimulated.
 Healthy bettas also tend to look more vibrant than those fed with nothing but pellets and flakes.

 If you choose to feed your new betta with high-quality live foods, you have several options that are easy to manage.